djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 suggests more nearby event pairs than expected under CSR.

-This is consistent with clustering at scale $r$.
+This is consistent with clustering over distances up to $r$.

 Conversely,